Dominic Cummings: Personal life

 In December 2011, Cummings married Mary Wakefield, the sister of his friend Jack Wakefield, former director of the Firtash Foundation.
 Mary Wakefield has worked at the weekly magazine The Spectator for decades, since Boris Johnson was editor, and is now commissioning editor.
 She is the daughter of Sir Humphry Wakefield, 2nd Baronet, of Chillingham Castle in Northumberland.
 Her mother is Katherine Wakefield, née Baring, elder daughter of Evelyn Baring, 1st Baron Howick of Glendale.

 In 2016, they had a son, (Alexander) Cedd (named after an Anglo-Saxon saint).

-Cummings is reportedly an admirer of Otto von Bismarck, Richard Feynman, Sun Tzu, and US fighter pilot and military strategist John Boyd.
+Cummings is reportedly fascinated by Otto von Bismarck, Richard Feynman, Sun Tzu, and US fighter pilot and military strategist John Boyd.
 Journalist Owen Bennett wrote that Cummings "is a Russophile, speaks Russian, and is passionately interested in Dostoyevsky", while Patrick Wintour in The Guardian reported that "Anna Karenina, maths and Bismarck are his three obsessions."